 Before preparing the annual budget, businesses review monthly and annual financial reports to understand trends, risks, and opportunities.
 Employers are applying this approach to employee healthcare to gain valuable insight, guide workforce healthcare decisions, and improve employee benefits.
 When you know which health risks are impacting your workforce, you can build plans to reduce them.
 As a physician, understanding more about the health risks in the population helps me tailor health center services, programming, and outreach to manage specific illness and chronic conditions.

 3. Supporting employee mental health

 Mental and behavioral health care will become central to many employers’ benefits strategies in the New Year, and with good reason—each year, more than 70 million working days are lost due to mental health, costing employers more than $276 billion.
-According to Willis Towers Watson’s September 2018 survey, “39 percent of employers offer initiatives to support chronic behavioral health conditions, and 26 percent are considering these initiatives for 2020.”
+According to a recent Willis Towers Watson’s survey, “39 percent of employers offer initiatives to support chronic behavioral health conditions, and 26 percent are considering these initiatives for 2020.”

 As mental health conditions like anxiety, depression, and chronic stress become more and more prevalent, increasing access to mental health services will only be the starting point.

 Read more: All health begins in the brain